Start A Green File

 Check Your Credit Rating

-Credit scores range between 400 and 800.
+Your financing options will often be dependent upon your credit.
+Credit scores (Fico) range between 400 and 800.
 620 + is considered “good”.
 680 + is considered “premium” and may possibly help get you a lower interest rate.

 Below you will find the contact information for the 3 major credit reporting agencies to help you determine your credit rating.
 Ask your lender how to improve your credit score if you need to.
 Going forward, treat your credit like gold.